web3mining/nft-collection/README.md

 Bitcoin mining is the process of creating new bitcoins by solving extremely complicated math problems that verify transactions in the currency.
 When a bitcoin is successfully mined, the miner receives a predetermined amount of bitcoin.

-> Bitcoin is a cryptocurrency that’s gained wide popularity due to its wild price swings and surging value since it was first created in 2009.
+> Bitcoin is a cryptocurrency that’s gained wide popularity due to its surging value since it was first created in 2009.

 As prices of cryptocurrencies and Bitcoin in particular have skyrocketed in recent years, it’s understandable that interest in mining has picked up as well.
 But for most people, the prospects for Bitcoin mining are not good due to its complex nature and high costs.
 Here are the basics on how Bitcoin mining works and some key risks to be aware of.